Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Introduction

-Other partial cases of Ghys's conjecture were previously known to be true: it is an easy exercise to prove it for compact manifolds of dimension at most $2$ (see \cite[Theorem 1.3]{M0} for the case of surfaces); for compact $3$-manifolds it was proved by Zimmermann in \cite{Z2}; for compact $4$-manifolds with nonzero Euler characteristic it was proved by the author in \cite{M2}; finally, the author proved in \cite{M0} Ghys's conjecture for closed manifolds admitting a nonzero top dimensional cohomology class expressible as a product of one dimensional classes (e.g. tori).
-For open manifolds the analogous statement of Ghys conjecture was known to be true in some cases.
-For $\RR$ and $\RR^2$ it is an easy exercise; for $\RR^3$ it follows from the work of Meeks and Yau on minimal surfaces, see Theorem 4 in \cite{MY}; Guazzi, Mecchia and Zimmermann proved in \cite{GMZ} that the diffeomorphism groups of $\RR^3$ and $\RR^4$ are Jordan using much more elementary methods than those of \cite{MY}; finally, Zimmermann proved in \cite{Z2} that the diffeomorphism groups of $\RR^5$ and $\RR^6$ are Jordan using \cite{MT}.
+Other partial answers to Ghys's question have been given in the past.
+It was been proved that $\Diff(X)$ is Jordan if $X$ is: a compact manifold of dimension at most $2$ (this is an easy exercise, see \cite[Theorem 1.3]{M0} for the case of surfaces), a compact $3$-manifold (Zimmermann, \cite{Z2}), a compact $4$-manifold with nonzero Euler characteristic \cite{M2}, or a closed manifold with a nonzero top dimensional cohomology class expressible as a product of one dimensional classes (e.g. tori) \cite{M0}.
+One can also study Jordan's property for diffeomorphism groups of open manifolds.
+It is easy to prove that $\Diff(\RR)$ and $\Diff(\RR^2)$ are Jordan; the work of Meeks and Yau on minimal surfaces \cite[Theorem 4]{MY} implies that $\Diff(\RR^3)$ is Jordan; Guazzi, Mecchia and Zimmermann later proved in \cite{GMZ} that $\Diff(\RR^3)$ and $\Diff(\RR^4)$ are Jordan using much more elementary methods than those of \cite{MY}, and Zimmermann proved in \cite{Z2} that $\Diff(\RR^5)$ and $\Diff(\RR^6)$ are Jordan.

 An example of connected open $4$-manifold whose diffeomorphism group is not Jordan was given by Popov in \cite{Po}.

-Recently, Csik\'os, Pyber, and Szab\'o \cite{CPS} found a counterexample to Ghys's conjecture, by showing that the diffeomorphism group of $T^2\times S^2$ is not Jordan (in contrast, the symplectomorphism group of any symplectic form on $T^2\times S^2$ {\it is} Jordan, see \cite{M5}).
-Many other counterexamples to Ghys's conjecture can be obtained using the ideas in \cite{CPS}: in particular, for any manifold $M$ supporting an effective action of $\SU(2)$ or $\SO(3,\RR)$ the diffeomorphism group of $T^2\times M$ is not Jordan (see \cite{M6}).
-In view of this, it is an intriguing question to characterize for which compact smooth manifolds Ghys's conjecture is true.
+Csik\'os, Pyber, and Szab\'o \cite{CPS} found the first example giving a negative answer to to Ghys's question, showing that the diffeomorphism group of $T^2\times S^2$ is not Jordan (but note that, in contrast, the symplectomorphism group of any symplectic form on $T^2\times S^2$ {\it is} Jordan, see \cite{M5}).
+Many other examples of manifolds giving a negative answer to Ghys's question can be obtained using the ideas in \cite{CPS}: in particular, for any manifold $M$ supporting an effective action of $\SU(2)$ or $\SO(3,\RR)$ the diffeomorphism group of $T^2\times M$ is not Jordan (see \cite{M6}).
+It is an intriguing question to characterize which compact smooth manifolds have Jordan diffeomorphism group.

-Our second main result concerns existence of fixed points.
-We say that a compact manifold $X$ has no odd cohomology if its integral cohomology is torsion free and supported in even degrees.
-This implies that the Euler characteristic of any connected component of $X$ is nonzero.
-Note that if $X$ is orientable and closed then the assumption that $H^*(X;\ZZ)$ is supported in even degrees implies, by Poincar\'e duality and the universal coefficient theorem, that the cohomology is torsion free.

-\begin{theorem} Let $X$ be a compact smooth manifold (possibly with boundary) without odd cohomology.
-There exists a constant $C$ such that any finite abelian group $A$ acting smoothly on $X$ contains a subgroup $A_0$ satisfying $[A:A_0]\leq C$ and $\chi(Y^{A_0})=\chi(Y)$ for every connected component $Y\subseteq X$. \end{theorem}